influxdata/telegraf/plugins/outputs/file/README.md

   data_format = "influx"

   ## For enabling the compression specify the algorithm.
 If empty, compression will be disabled and files will be plain text.
-  ## Supported algorithms are "zstd" and "gzip".
+  ## Supported algorithms are "zstd", "gzip" and "zlib".
   # compression_algorithm = ""

   ## For choosing a compression level.
   ## zstd supports levels 1,3,7 and 11.
 If specified 0, it defaults to 3.
-  ## gzip supports a range from -3 to 9.
+  ## gzip and zlib supports levels -2,-1,1, and 9.
 If specified 0, it defaults to -1.
   # compression_level = 0
 ```